 5. Stretches and flexibility: Maintain good muscle flexibility, especially around the hips, thighs and calves.
 Flexible muscles can reduce strain on the knee.

-Before starting any new training program, it is recommended to consult a healthcare professional or physiotherapist for personalized advice based on your current physical condition and specific needs.
+Before starting any new training program, it is recommended to consult a healthcare professional or osteopath for personalized advice based on your current physical condition and specific needs.

 Guidelines for returning to sports activities after anterior cruciate ligament rupture.